tobico/missingno/Readme.md

 Features
 --------

-  * Add convenience methods for your classes defined by a regular expression, or by any other construct that works in a `case` statement.
+  * Add convenience methods for your classes defined by a regular expression, or by any other construct that responds to === or include?
   * Create both `method_missing` and `respond_to?` methods without repeating yourself
   * Add convenience methods even when extending classes that already have `method_missing` defined.
   * Add convenience methods to Mixins